bforbesc/the-data-scientist-compendium/1_Python_snippets.md

 # [![My Skills](https://skills.thijs.gg/icons?i=py)](https://skills.thijs.gg) Python - snippets

 This file compiles snippets of code to deal with day-to-day data science tasks, be it cleaning, processing or visualizing data.
 Most items should have a link to the source of "salvation" (i.e., the source which solved my problem).
 If there is no link it means that it is either an original (i.e., I had to figure it out myself) or I simply lost the link.
-The code ranges from basic knowledge (from when I started coding), to more challenging tasks which required some little hacks to get the job done.
+The code ranges from basic knowledge, to more challenging tasks which required some little hacks to get the job done.
 I frequently recurr to [Pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/) so I assume you have previouslly installed the libraries and ran the following code:

 ```python
 import pandas as pd
 import numpy as np
 ```
-When other libraries (ex. datetime) are required, I will specifically mention their use.
+When other libraries are required, I will specifically mention their use.
 The use of ```df``` refers to a general Pandas DataFrame object.

 # Table of contents
 1. [Setting up your working environment](#setting-up-your-working-environment)